Cryental/Kayla.NET/README.md

-# SRTSubtitleConverter
+# Kayla.NET
 <p>
     <a href="https://github.com/Cryental/SRTSubtitleConverter/blob/master/LICENSE" alt="License">
         <img src="https://img.shields.io/github/license/Cryental/SRTSubtitleConverter" /></a>
 </p>

-This tool can quickly convert subtitles to SubRip (SRT) format.
+This tool can quickly convert subtitles to SubRip (SRT) or any supported format.

 It removes all custom styles and comments from the original file so you will get a clean subtitle.

 ## Features

-### Support Subtitles File Format Conversion
+### Support Subtitle File Format Conversion
 - SAMI (Synchronized Accessible Media Interchange)
 - SubStation Alpha (or ASS)
 - MicroDVD